doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 ---
-title: Using Django with MongoDB data fields
+title: Using Django with Djongo Model fields
 permalink: /using-django-with-mongodb-data-fields/
 ---

 Django Admin is a powerful tool for managing data used in your app.
-If you are using MongoDB as your backend, Django Admin can be directly used to create NoSQL ‘embedded models’ using Djongo to boost your performance.
+When your models use Djongo relational fields,  you can create NoSQL "embedded models" directly from the Django Admin.
+These fields provide better performance when compared with Django relational fields.
 The Django admin application can use your models to automatically build a site area that you can use to create, view, update, and delete records.
 This can save you a lot of time during development, making it very easy to test your models and get a feel for whether you have the right data.
-Most of you already know about Django Admin, but to demonstrate how it is used with Djongo, we start with a simple example.
+Most of you already know about Django Admin, but to demonstrate how to use it with Djongo, we start with a simple example.
+You can ask for [expert support](/djongo/support/) if your project uses complex models.

-First we define our basic models.
-In all tutorials, we use the same models as those used by the official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/).
+We first define our basic models.
+In the tutorials, we use the example used in the official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/).
 The documentation talks about 3 models that interact with each other: **Blog, Author and Entry**.
-Some fields from the original models have been omitted to make the example clearer.
+To make the example clearer, few fields from the original models are omitted.

 ```python
 from djongo import models